owlbarn/tutorial/book/optimisation/README.md

 ## Global Optimisation and Constrained Optimisation

 This chapter mainly focuses on unconstrained optimisation, mostly to find local optimal.
 In the rest of this chapter we will give a very very brief introduction to global optimisation and constrained optimisation

 The basic idea of global optimisation is to provide effective search methods and heuristics to traverse the search space effectively.
 One method is to start from sufficient number of initial points and find the local optimal, the choose the smallest/largest value from them.
 Another heuristic is to try stepping away from a local optimal value by taking a finite amplitude step away from it, perform the optimisation method, and see if it leads to a better solution or still the same.

 One example of algorithm: Simulated Annealing Methods.

 The constrained optimisation is another large topic we haven't covered in this chapter.

 Application of linear programming and non-linear programming.

 Their current status (how difficult to solve etc.), classic methods, and some existing tools.

 Their connection with the unconstrained method we have introduced.

 Refer to these book for more detail.

+## Summary

 ## References